ashedow/Map_and_links/Readme.md

 House:

-* Home contents insurance (Hausratversicherung) which covers movable belongings such as furniture, clothing, jewelry, and equipment
+* Home contents insurance or household insurance (Hausratversicherung) insures your furniture, your appliances, and the other movable things in your house.
+It costs around 5€ per month.

+For example:
+* There is a fire on your building, and you lose everything you have.
+* A water leak destroys your furniture and electronics.
+* A thief breaks into your house and steals your things.

 * Building insurance, or homeowners insurance (Wohngebäudeversicherung) which covers the fixed property such as walls, floors, ceilings and fitted units